These are great questions for every creative to ask themselves.

 What is your mission?
 Can you articulate it in one to three succinct sentences?

-Your mission is also your brand, which makes it critical to develop.
+Your mission is also your brand.

 Starbucks’ mission is this: